InteropIO/finsemble-seed/src/samples/yesNoDialog/README.md

 ## YesNo Dialog

 ### Overview
-This is our standard dialog that presents the user with 1 - 3 choices.
+This is our standard dialog that presents the user with one to three choices.
 It can be used to allow the user to confirm, reject, or cancel an action.
-All of these options can be included, and all can be excluded.
+All of these options can be included or excluded.
 This component is used with `FSBL.Clients.DialogManager.open`.
 For more on how we've implemented dialogs, please read the [FinsembleDialog](https://github.com/ChartIQ/finsemble-react-controls/tree/master/FinsembleDialog) control documentation.

 ### What it looks like
 ![](./screenshot.png)